EI Leadership Institute

-The EI Leadership Institute, formerly known as the Liautaud Institute, is a positive change leadership institute cofounded by investor and business theorist James P. Liautaud.
-The Institute develops training processes to improve group performance and cohesion.
+The EI Leadership Institute, formerly known as the Liautaud Institute, was a positive change leadership institute cofounded by investor and business theorist James P. Liautaud.
+The Institute developed training processes to improve group performance and cohesion.
+It appeared to operate from 2006 until around 2021, when its web site was closed.

 The Institute was listed as one of the leading executive education programs by Chief Executive Magazine in 2013.
 It was also ranked as one of the top five programs for Organizational Development by HR.com's Leadership Excellence And Development (LEAD) in 2016.

 History

 Jim Liautaud co-founded the Institute in 2006.
 Working with neuroscientists, psychologists, CEOs and researchers, Liautaud and his colleagues created a training program to quickly build successful intra-company teams.
 In 2006, the Institute started to catalog the best social habits from high-performing managers.
 They broke down each practice into a sequence of steps and standardized them so that they could be certified, similar to the way the International Organization for Standardization (ISO) certifies the quality of goods and services.